-Gregory Hand is assistant professor of organ at the University of Iowa.
+Gregory Hand is associate professor of organ at the University of Iowa.
 Prior to this appointment he held the position of University Chapel Organist at Northwestern University, where he also taught in the Music Theory department.
 He was awarded the Doctorate of Musical Arts degree from the University of Michigan, where he studied organ with James Kibbie and harpsichord with Edward Parmentier.

 Dr. Hand is in high demand as a performer and pedagogue.
 He was recently appointed to a five-year term on the jury of the Internationale Orgelwoche Nürnberg (ION), and has given recitals and masterclasses in the United States, France, Spain, Germany and Brazil.